Why is the media important?

 What makes a good news story?

-- Here's some recent examples of stories from local ministers and congregations:
+Take a look at these recent examples of stories from local ministers and congregations

 Learn more about securing positive news coverage.